epam/edp-ddm-bpms/README.md

 ##### Running the tests:

 * Tests could be run via maven command:
-    * `mvn verify` OR using appropriate functions of your IDE.
+    * `mvn verify -P local` OR using appropriate functions of your IDE.

 ### Local development: